DhivinShaji/Advanced-De-identification-of-Clinical-Texts-using-Large-Language-Models/README.md

-# DeIDClinic
+# Advanced De-identification of Clinical Texts using Large Language Models and Comprehensive Privacy Risk Assessment

-DeIDClinic is a tool designed for de-identifying clinical documents using state-of-the-art NLP models such as ClinicalBERT.
+This is a tool designed for de-identifying clinical documents using state-of-the-art NLP models such as BioBERT.
 This project allows you to train the model, analyze datasets, and deploy a web application for de-identification tasks.

 ## Table of Contents